 \end{enumerate} These observations conclude the proof. \end{proof} \end{proposition}

 We note that reachability in the formulation of Proposition \ref{propostion: non-anticipativity acyclic} can be checked efficiently for each pair of nodes, e.g., by Floyd-Warshall algorithm; see \cite{Cormen2009}.
-Furthermore, constraints (\ref{cons: non-anticipativity 1 acyclic}) and (\ref{cons: non-anticipativity 2 acyclic}) are, in fact, linear constraints with respect to the decision variables.
+Furthermore, the constraints (\ref{cons: non-anticipativity 1 acyclic}) and (\ref{cons: non-anticipativity 2 acyclic}) are, in fact, linear constraints with respect to the decision variables.

-Unfortunately, the non-anticipativity constraints become substantially more complicated for general graphs.
-Indeed, there may exist a cycle containing some node $i \in N \setminus N_{j,\ell}$ and $i' \in N_{j,\ell}$ for some fixed $j, \ell \in \{1, \ldots, 2^{|\mathcal{L}|}\}$.
-In this case we need to enforce non-anticipativity at node $i$ only if the node $i'$ is visited by the user after $i$.
+Unfortunately, the non-anticipativity constraints become substantially more complicated for general graphs containing directed cycles.
+For example, there may exist a cycle containing some node $i \in N \setminus N_{j,\ell}$ and $i' \in N_{j,\ell}$ for some fixed $j, \ell \in \{1, \ldots, 2^{|\mathcal{L}|}\}$.
+In this case we need to enforce non-anticipativity at node $i$ only if node $i'$ is visited by the user after $i$.
 For example, in Figure \ref{fig: non-anticipativity} we consider a general graph, where the non-anticipativity requirement (\ref{cons: non-anticipativity 1 acyclic}) for acyclic graphs is violated.
-Indeed, all nodes in $N_{j,\ell} = \{2, 4\}$ are reachable from node $5$, but we do not need to enforce non-anticipativity at this node as node $2$ is visited before.
+Indeed, all nodes in $N_{j,\ell} = \{2, 4\}$ are reachable from node $5$, but we do not need to enforce non-anticipativity at this node, as node $2$ is visited before.

-In order to resolve the outlined issue, we introduce new variables $\mathbf{t}_j \in \mathbb{R}^{|N|}$,~$j~\in~\{1, \ldots, 2^{|\mathcal{L}|}\}$, related to a sequence at which nodes are visited by the user under scenario $\mathbf{y}_j$; see constraints (\ref{cons: non-anticipativity time 1a})-(\ref{cons: non-anticipativity time 2}) in the formulation of Proposition \ref{propostion: non-anticipativity general} below.
-For instance, in Figure \ref{fig: non-anticipativity} we depict some feasible values of $\mathbf{t}_j$ associated with the user's path $P_j$.
+In order to resolve the outlined issue, we introduce new variables $\mathbf{t}_j \in \mathbb{R}^{|N|}$,~$j~\in~\{1, \ldots, 2^{|\mathcal{L}|}\}$, related to a sequence at which nodes are visited by the user under scenario $j$; see constraints (\ref{cons: non-anticipativity time 1a})-(\ref{cons: non-anticipativity time 2}) used in the formulation of Proposition \ref{propostion: non-anticipativity general} below.
+For instance, in Figure \ref{fig: non-anticipativity} some feasible values of $\mathbf{t}_j$ associated with the user's path $P_j$ are depicted.
 As a remark, similar variables and constraints are used in the Miller–Tucker–Zemlin (MTZ) formulation of the travelling salesmen problem \cite{Miller1960}.
-The following result holds for general graphs.
+We formulate the following result for general graphs.